ronanmccormack-ca/Reddit-Sentiment-Analyzer/README.md

 Reddit Sentiment Analyzer is a web application designed to analyze and visualize the sentiment of comments on Reddit posts.
 This application allows users to select a subreddit, view recent posts, and analyze the sentiments of comments for each post, categorizing them as positive, neutral, or negative.
 It also highlights the most frequently used words in the comments.

+## Live Application

+The Reddit Sentiment Analyzer is available live at: [https://reddit-sentiment-analyzer.onrender.com](https://reddit-sentiment-analyzer.onrender.com)

+Feel free to check it out and explore its features!

 ## Features

 - **Subreddit Selection**: Choose from popular subreddits or search for specific ones.